MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 14. Repeat steps 11-12 to verify which Adatum users have been assigned to the **Global Administrator** role.  <br/>

 15. Verify that there are multiple user accounts that have been assigned the Global Administrator role.
-In a real world scenario, you would use these two PowerShell commands to monitor how many global admins exist in your Microsoft 365 deployment.
+In a real-world scenario, you would use these two PowerShell commands to monitor how many global admins exist in your Microsoft 365 deployment.
 You would then remove the Global Administrator role from any users who truly shouldn't have it (remember, the best practice guideline is to have between 2 to 4 global admins in a Microsoft 365 deployment - depending on the size of the organization).  <br/>

 	In the case of this lab, while your lab hosting provider assigned the Global Administrator role to users other than the MOD Administrator (and you assigned it to Holly Dickson), you'll leave these users as is.
 In this fictitious Adatum deployment, there's no point in wasting your time removing this role from their accounts.
 Plus, some of the future lab tasks are based on these users being assigned the Global Administrator role. <br/>

-	**Important:** Just remember that in your real world deployments, the Enterprise Administrator should monitor the Global Administrator role on a periodic basis to keep the number of assigned users between 2 and 4.
+	**Important:** Just remember that in your real world deployments, the Microsoft 365 Administrator should monitor the Global Administrator role on a periodic basis to keep the number of assigned users between 2 and 4.

 16. Leave your Windows PowerShell session open for future lab exercises; simply minimize it before going on to the next task.